mtlynch/mtlynch.io/_posts/2019-02-01-1-year-solo-developer.md

 Speaking of goals, I should set some for the current year.
 Here are my goals for year two of being a solo developer:

-* Earn $500/month in revenue from my businesses, collectively (averaged over the fourth quarter).
+* Achieve $500/month in revenue across my businesses.
 * Present talks at three software conferences.
 * Publish 12 blog posts.
 * Gain comfort with a JavaScript framework (e.g., [Vue](https://vuejs.org/), [Angular](https://angular.io/), [React](https://reactjs.org/)).